First publication: March 15, 2012, Connotation Press

 Mom once landed a part in an elementary-school version of Aïda and got to wear a costume and make-up.
 Her father had her remove the red lipstick that was provided by a teacher.
 As an adult, Mom collected lipsticks.
 You wouldn’t believe how many different shades of red there are and how poetic the names: autumn rose, wild ruby, crimson dew …

-Over time, the hope of being valued by a good man, of living in a much coveted garden apartment with something more than an efficiency kitchen, moved slowly out of reach.
+Over time, the hope of being valued by a good man, of living in a garden apartment with something more than an efficiency kitchen, moved slowly out of reach.
 As Mom grew older, less nubile, and more invisible, she became more artful with her war paint and her dress.
 She no longer wore what jewelry she had as decoration, but as amulets.

 Her decline must have started when she was pregnant with me.
 Coincident with that, she was diagnosed with cancer for the first time.
 Through the years and bit by excruciating bit, she lost organs: a breast now, then her thyroid, then her womb, a kidney and finally the second breast and lymph glands.
 I’m just a shell, she’d tell me before warming her soul by the cold fire of a movie screen.
 She would fight cancer on-and-off all her life.
 When the end came, she died in my arms of breast and colon cancer.
 She was seventy-six.

 The next morning, without even a nod to the well-bred goddesses and gods of mortal fancy, Mom threw on some clothes and grabbed my hand.
 An hour or so later we were in Manhattan.
 We went straight into Oscar’s.
 We didn’t stop in the hotel lobby for people-watching or give quarters to the ladies’ room attendant.
 We didn’t pay our respects to the Waldorf Astoria Clock.
 We just ate.
 Rather, I should say I watched.
 Mom ate.
 She cut her pancakes at punitive angles and made doleful jabs at the pieces with her fork.
 When she finished her serving, she moved on to mine.
 By the time Mom gulped her third coffee, paid the bill, and left a grudging tip, even my child-mind understood that our visits to Oscar’s for blueberry pancakes would no longer be part of a wistful dream.
 Lacking sacred ritual, they would devolve into compulsion.
 This was the beginning of Mom eating much too much and of me not eating quite enough.
-While Mom endeavored to bury dreams, I sought to scrap their bones bare and set them free.
+While Mom endeavored to bury her dreams, I sought to scrap their bones bare and set them free.